Hobart Zoo: 1923

-By the end of January 1923 the new zoo was ready to be opened.
+By the end of January 1923 the zoo was ready to open.
 The animals were transferred from the old Beaumaris property at Battery Point, to the new zoological facility by the Hobart City Council at the rehabilitated quarry site at the Queen's Domain, on 1 February 1923.
 An aged kangaroo, however, died shortly after arriving at the Queen's Domain site.
-The African lions, due from Taronga Park Zoo, had not yet arrived in time for the impending official opening on 2 February.
+The African lions, due from Taronga Park Zoo, did not arrive in time for the opening on 2 February.

-The official opening ceremony took place on the Friday afternoon of 2 February 1923 officiated by Alderman Williams, who performed the opening ceremony in the absence of the mayor, Alderman McKenzie.
-Ida Roberts, the daughter of Mary Grant Roberts, who had donated the original Beaumaris zoological collection to the Hobart City Council, was also present at the opening of the new Beaumaris Zoological Gardens.
-The zoo contained at the time of opening 100 animals and 220 birds.
+The official opening ceremony took place on Friday afternoon of 2 February 1923, officiated by Alderman Williams in the absence of the mayor, Alderman McKenzie.
+Ida Roberts, the daughter of Mary Grant Roberts who had donated the Beaumaris zoological collection to the Hobart City Council, was present at the opening of the new Beaumaris Zoological Gardens.
+The zoo held at its opening 100 animals and 220 birds.

-On the opening day the two Tasmanian devils that had been given to the zoo escaped from their enclosure, and were later found hiding under a culvert.
-Despite efforts to recapture the escapees the marsupials eluded zoo staff.
+On opening day the two Tasmanian devils that had been given to the zoo escaped their enclosure, and were later found hiding under a culvert.
+Despite efforts to recapture them the marsupials eluded zoo staff.
 The animals were recaptured on 17 February after Curator Reid built a box trap baited with lambs heart, and left it near the culvert where the pair had been hiding.

-The gate that currently secures the site was installed on 9 September 2000 (World Threatened Species Day).
-It was designed to communicate the history of the site to the passing public, and secure the site, and won an award in 2001 for landscape design from the Australian Institute of Landscape Architects.
+The gate that secures the site since 9 September 2000 (World Threatened Species Day) was designed to communicate the history of the zoo to the passing public and secure the site.
+It won an award in 2001 for landscape design from the Australian Institute of Landscape Architects.

-Closure
+Closure and fate

-The Zoo was closed in 1937 due to severe financial problems.
+The zoo closed in 1937 due to severe financial problems.
 The site was acquired by the Royal Australian Navy and converted into a fuel storage depot for the nearby HMAS Huon shore base.
 The Navy used the site from 1943 until 1991, when it reverted to the Hobart City Council and was used as a storage depot.

-The future

 A conservation plan was published in 1967 as The Beaumaris zoo site conservation plan.
-Proposals even as late as 2003 were for then future uses of the site, which previously included proposals as a sculpture park for Tasmanian artists, and as a wildlife rehabilitation centre.
-The plan to build a new zoo had been in mind for a few years.
-However, the property, described as a "national treasure" and as "a special place in the state's history", was sold at auction in 2019 for $3.9 million Australian dollars (two and three-quarter million $USD).
-It is now a 16-room privately owned family home.
+Proposals as late as 2003 for future uses of the site included a sculpture park for Tasmanian artists and a wildlife rehabilitation centre.
+A plan to build a new zoo had been in mind for a few years.